 Tools/resources used in building OpenCorporates

 OpenCorporates would not be possible without a huge number of open source programs, tools and resources.
-It's built on the RubyOnRails framework, uses the MySQL database, on servers running Linux.
+It's built on the RubyOnRails framework, uses the MySQL and Neo4j databases, on servers running Linux.
 We also use famfamfam icons and flags, Twitter Bootstrap, and JustVector icons.